Empirical Methods

 Required reading

-- Read Borenstein, Severin, and James Bushnell.
-2015.
+- Then read sections 1-3 of Borenstein and Bushnell (2015).
 “The US Electricity Industry After 20 Years of Restructuring.”
 Annual Review of Economics 7 (1): 437–63. link.
 Alternative BC link here.

 Response questions:

-- The authors look for empirical evidence that electricity deregulation reduced costs.
+- Borenstein and Bushnell look for empirical evidence that electricity deregulation reduced costs.
 Describe their statistical approach to answering this question (in your own words).
+Name one complicating factor involved in this exercise, as described by the authors.

 Lecture 2